j-d-carmichael/boats/README.md

 The following options are available, made easily possible by [commander](https://www.npmjs.com/package/commander)
 ```
-Usage: swagger-chunk [options]
+Usage: oats [options]

 Options:
-  -v, --version                         output the version number
+  -V, --version               output the version number
   --init                      Inject a skeleton yml structure to the current directory named /src/...
-  -i, --input [path]                    The relative path to the input file
+  -i, --input [path]          The relative path to the main input file eg "./src/index.yml"
-  -c, --clean_leaf                      This will strip all trailing "," from all values
-  -d, --destination_name [name]         Base name of the file eg "weather_api".
-The version number from the swagger file will be appended automatically unless instructed otherwise
-  -D, --destination [path]              Path to the target eg "./build".
-If no destination directory is passed the output will be outputted in the terminal
+  -o, --output [path]         Path to the target eg "./build/weather_api.json|yaml|yml".
+The version of the api will be injected automatically based on the version from within the OA index if present.
+If option not passed the output will be in the terminal.
-  -e, --extension [ext]                 The output extension, defaults to the output format if not provided
-  -h, --host_replacement [name]         (swagger2 specific only) A host name string to replace the one found in the source
-  -o, --output_format [format]          The output format yaml, yml or json.
-If not provided it will assume the format of the input file
+  -x, --exclude_version       Exclude the OA version from the generated output file.
-  -n, --indentation [indent]            The numeric indentation, defaults to 4 if nothing passed
+  -I, --indentation [indent]  The numeric indentation, defaults to 2 if option passed
-  -m, --make_unique_operation_ids       // WARNING: modifies your files, check with git: Changes the value of all operationId to the camelCase pathname of the file minus the dir path then continues to the usual operation of bundling.
-  -M, --make_unique_operation_ids_only  Same as -m but will only inject the uniqueOperationIds into the yaml file and then stop
-  -s, --strip_value [strip]             Related to m & M, the value removed from the file path for the uniqueIds, defaults to src/paths/
+  -s, --strip_value [strip]   The value removed from during creation of the uniqueOpId tpl function, defaults to "paths/"
-  -V, --validate_off                    Do not validate the swagger output
-  -x, --exclude_version                 Exclude the swagger version from the generated output file
+  -v --validate <state>       Validate OA 2/3 state "on" or "off".
+Defaults to "on" (default: "on")
-  -h, --help                            output usage information
+  -h, --help                  output usage informat
 ```

 An example use via a package.json file: